chr1shr/vdropimpact/README.md

 Experiments by Kolinski *et al.* [5] showed that the inviscid assumption used in this previous work was inaccurate.
 As the thin gas layer is formed, it tilts upward, lifting off the surface.
 The time at which lift-off happens is dependent on the liquid viscosity.
-For liquid viscosities from 1 cSt to 100 cSt, Kolinski et al. observed an approximate square root dependence of lift-off time on viscosity.
+For liquid viscosities from 1 cSt to 100 cSt, Kolinski *et al.* observed an approximate square root dependence of lift-off time on viscosity.

-In this study, we developed a reduced model to study these viscous effects in early-time drop impact dynamics.
+In this study, we developed a reduced model to examine these viscous effects in early-time drop impact dynamics.
 We coupled a one-dimensional gas layer model to a two-dimensional simulation of the liquid using the incompressible [Navier–Stokes equations](https://en.wikipedia.org/wiki/Navier–Stokes_equations).